TechWithRamaa/TechWithRamaa/README.md

 ## ⚡ My Passion

-- I love weaving together code and creativity to build products that not only work but resonate with users
+- I love weaving together code and creativity to build products that not only work but resonates with users
 -  Think of me as a tech alchemist — **turning ideas into digital gold!**

 ## 🔧 Summary